PVicVG/SNWBase/README.md

-# SNWBase
+# Sonic Network World Base Engine
+ Hello everyone.

- An upgraded version of SSE featuring more gimmicks.
-You can use this to make stages for our online Sonic fangame Sonic Network World.
+ This is nn upgraded version of the framework SSE featuring more gimmicks and some other differences.
+ This is being made so people which have GameMaker Studio can make stages for our fan project Sonic Network World.